Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/Chapter014-draft8.md

-# Chapter 14: Evernight at Rowan Hollow
+# Chapter 14: Evernight at Rowan Hollow - Draft 3

 The road to Rowan Hollow wound through countryside that should have been bathed in afternoon sunlight, but Lin's shadow stretched in the same direction it had for over an hour.
 She stopped her horse and stared at the sun, which hung motionless in a sky the color of old amber.
 Her mouth tasted of copper and stale air, as if she'd been holding her breath.